On the decomposition into Discrete, type II and type III $C^*$-algebras: Some special cases

 Recall that a topological space (not necessarily Hausdorff) is \emph{extremely disconnected} if the closure of every open subset is again open.
-It happens that the $C^*$-algebras described in the beginning of this section are precisely those with extremely disconnected primitive spectra (when equipped with the hull-kernel topology).
-We will give some other equivalent forms of these algebras (although not all of them are needed in this paper).
+It happens that those $C^*$-algebras described in the beginning of this subsection are precisely those with extremely disconnected primitive spectra (equipped with the hull-kernel topology).
+We will give some other equivalent forms of these algebras in the following proposition (although not all of them are needed in this paper).